 The homework sets can be accessed via the Canvas page under "Assignments".
 All questions set are of multiple choice or "fill in the blanks" format.
 All deadlines fall on Sunday evenings.
 Specific details regarding assessment regulations for the course can be found on the course web page.

 There will be a group project in which students will work in pre-assigned groups on a data set of their selection.
-Further details will be available by week 3.
+Further details will be available by week 2.
 The final project is a report submitted during the last week of term.
-There is an interim stage proposal for review, however, during week 9.
+There is an interim stage proposal for review, however, during week 5.
 Due dates for both components are below:

-Teaching methods: Classes of approximately eighty minutes duration will occur twice a week, with an online pencast describing related materials being available from the course web page in advance.
-A pre-class activity is set before each class and an accompanying quiz due on by 3pm on class days.
+Teaching methods: Classes of approximately three hours duration will occur twice a week, with online pencasts describing related materials being available from the course web page in advance.
+Pre-class activities are set before each class and an accompanying quiz due by 4pm on class days.
 In all sessions an in-class activity will replace at least part of the lecture component.
 A calculator or (preferably) R will be necessary for many of the in-class activities.
 Guided reading or other activities will be set at the end of one lecture to be completed prior to the next.

-There will be required lab sessions most weeks.
-On the following weeks a lab activity will count toward the final grade:
+There will be required lab sessions every week.
+On the following days a lab activity will count toward the final grade: